bgerrard5392/bikesharing/README.md

 ## Purpose
 Let's go for a ride!

-The purpose of this analysis is to show how successful the Citi Bike bike sharing service is in New York City during the month of August.
-I'll use this analysis to determine if a similar program should be incorporated in Des Moines, IA.
+The purpose of this analysis is to analyze the Citibike program in New York city during the month of August and determine if a similar program could be successful if incorporated in Des Moines, IA.

-I have included some screenshots of my data analysis, as well as provided a link to show all of my anlaysis in the Results section.
+Please see my results section below for a breakdown of my findings along with Tableau visualizations.

 ## Results